SkAntRu/Meeting_rooms/README.txt

+This app allows you to reserve Meeting Rooms and do some necessary things

-This Application developed with Python 3.7.0
+Application developed with Python 3.7.0
 Using PostgresQL 11

 To set up app